 Your webpage looks great.
 You’ve optimized your keywords and you consistently update your content; so why isn’t your website ranking higher in search results?
 The trouble could be with your website performance.
 That’s right, Google and other search engines might be penalizing your site for how quickly pages load.
+Insights to how well a website is rated can be calculated through the Google Lighthouse SEO score.
 Google’s thought process is easy to understand: a website that performs poorly results in a poor user experience, and sites with poor user experiences deserve less promotion in search results.

 As we’ve discussed in previous blog posts, website performance is critical to a good customer experience.
 If your site is too slow, you risk losing customers who grow frustrated with the time it takes to make purchases or navigate from page to page on your site.
 Even worse, potential customers may never even reach your site at all if it appears too far down in the page rankings.

 Measuring Web Performance with Time to First Byte (TTFB)

 The problem is, page load time is a pretty general term, and there are a lot of factors that go into it.
 One of the most critical is Time to First Byte (TTFB), which is the length of time it takes your browser to receive the first byte of a response from a web server when a particular website URL is requested.
 The metric includes a few key factors, including the:

 - Network latency of sending the request to the web server;

 - Time it takes for the web server to process the request and generate a response;

 - Time it takes to send the first byte of that response back from the server to the browser.